Pirimid/bond-price-prediction/README.md

 # Bond Price Prediction

-In this project we will predict trading price of bonds based on historical data.
+In this project we are predicting trading price of bonds based on historical data.
 The data is provided by Benchmark solution and it is available freely on Kaggle.
 Here is the link to the data: - https://www.kaggle.com/c/benchmark-bond-trade-price-challenge/data

 ### 1. EDA
 In the first notebook, `Bond_Data_EDA`, we have done some plotting to show how the bonds data is distributed.